Cdavison-development/config/README.md

-- 👋 Hi, I’m @casualcrackers
+- 👋 Hi, I’m @Cdavison-development
-- 👀 I’m interested in guitar and coding
+- 👀 I’m interested in machine learning and software development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently studying computer science

 - 📫 How to reach me ... put your arms out and grasp